Lenoxo/Reactify-Dashboard/README.md

 1. **Platzi Fake Store API Integration:** The website utilizes the [Platzi Fake Store API](#useful-resources) to fetch product data.

-1. **Category Visualization using Chart.js:** Gain insights into product categories' distribution through intuitive charts powered by Chart.js.
+2. **Category Visualization using Chart.js:** Gain insights into product categories' distribution through intuitive charts powered by Chart.js.

-1. **Pagination for Enhanced Data Management:** Efficiently manage large datasets with a built-in pagination system that displays 10 results per page.
+3. **Pagination for Enhanced Data Management:** Efficiently manage large datasets with a built-in pagination system that displays 10 results per page.

+4. **Product Search Functionality:** The website includes a built-in product search feature that allows users to search for specific products by their names.

-1. **Product Management (Create, Edit, Delete):** Seamlessly interact with the API to create, edit, and delete products within the `/products` page.
+5. **Product Management (Create, Edit, Delete):** Seamlessly interact with the API to create, edit, and delete products within the `/products` page.

-1. **Login Authentication with Token Handling:** Securely authenticate users through js-cookie and axios, ensuring smooth token management for API communication.
+6. **Login Authentication with Token Handling:** Securely authenticate users through js-cookie and axios, ensuring smooth token management for API communication.

 ## Table of Contents: